• Skip to main content

 In his author's note, Ransome mentions that while there are picture books about runaway slaves, most leave out the experience of the enslaved family and friends who are left behind.
 This is not an easy book to read but it is an extremely important one.
 Straightforward text tells the story of repetitive, grueling days which all begin with the ring of a bell.
 The families in the book resist the attempts to dehumanize them, and the young female narrator relates their story.
 When her brother, Ben, runs away, life changes emotionally for the families.
 The story ends without a resolution, and we wonder if Ben's sister will also run away.
 We wonder if Ben was able to escape to freedom.
 We can get no satisfaction from this book, but that is not its purpose.
 An important story.

-by Thrity Umrigar, illustrated by Khoa Le
+Sugar in Milk by Thrity Umrigar, illustrated by Khoa Le

 Find it: Amazon | Bookshop

 This is a wonderful book to teach compassion and the value of diversity.
 A young girl is an immigrant in an unnamed country.
 She is homesick and feels out of place in her unfamiliar surroundings.
 She goes for a walk with her aunt, who tells her a folktale about refugees.
 The refugees came to a new land but the king refused to allow them to settle, pointing to a glass of milk as a metaphor for a land that was full.
 The refugees, however, placed sugar in the milk, communicating that adding something new will make the milk sweeter.
-I have always loved folktales and I was so delighted to find this picture book which demonstrates how important folktales are in passing down wisdom that still resonates with contemporary events.

-More: Picture books about refugees
+MORE: Picture books about refugees

-A Bowl Full of Peace
+A Bowl Full of Peace book cover

-by Caren Stelson, illustrated by Akira Kusaka
+A Bowl Full of Peace by Caren Stelson, illustrated by Akira Kusaka

 This is an incredibly moving true story that speaks to the experience of living through war and surviving the aftermath.
 Grandmother's bowl sits full of food on the Yasui family table.
 The bowl is passed from mother to daughter, its exact origin unknown.
 Sachiko describes living through the war in Nagasaki, watching the contents of the bowl get smaller and smaller until the family must flee their home.
 Returning in the aftermath, Sachiko's father miraculously finds the bowl, unharmed, in the piles of rubble.
 The family now fills the bowl to remember the lost and give thanks for peace.

-More: Children’s books about peace
+MORE: Children's books about peace

 the undefeated by kwame alexander book cover

-by Kwame Alexander, illustrated by Kadir Nelson
+The Undefeated by Kwame Alexander, illustrated by Kadir Nelson

 Find it: Amazon | Bookshop